Comprehensive Eye Health Evaluation & Vision Testing

-In retinoscopy, the room lights will be dimmed and you will be asked to focus on a target while the doctor shines a light at your eye and flip lenses in a machine in front of your eyes.
+The lights are dimmed in the room while you are asked to focus on a target as the doctor shines a light into your eye.
+The doctor flips lenses on a machine in front of your eyes.
 This test estimates which lens powers will best correct your distance vision.

-Based on the way the light reflects from your eye, the doctor is able to estimate your prescription and to serve as a good starting point for the refraction test.
+Based on the way the light reflects from your eye, the doctor can estimate your prescription and serve as a good starting point for the refraction test.

-This test is especially useful for children and patients who are unable to accurately answer the doctor's questions.
+This test is especially useful for children and patients who cannot answer the doctor's questions accurately.

 Visual Field Test

-This test is used to check for the presence of blind spots, called scotomas, in your peripheral or "side" vision.
+This test is used to check for blind spots, called scotomas, in your peripheral or "side" vision.
 These types of blind spots can originate from eye diseases such as glaucoma.

 This test uses a phoropter to determine your exact eyeglass prescription for eyeglasses and contact lenses.